URiem/heritage-housing-PP5/README.md

 ## Unfixed Bugs

-- You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+The app does not currently contain any unfixed bugs.
+In one challenge that had to be overcome, the performance plots on the app page which describes the machine learning pipeline, did not display.
+This ended up being due to the fact that the y_test and y_train sets, when loaded, were not one dimensional.
+Adding the `.squeeze()` method to the `pd.csv_read` command fixed this issue.

 ## PEP8 Compliance Testing

 All python files where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
-Those pages incude the app_pages files and the src files.
-No errors were detected.
+Those files incuded the app_pages files and the files in the src folder.
+A few small errors were fixed, such as long lines or trailing white spaces.
+Finally, no errors were detected.

 ## Deployment